-- 15 While we do not know the age of the sampled soil pheo a, radiocarbon dates of 4130 and 8030 yBP were measured on soil organic carbon (SOC) deep within the soil profiles at sites A and D, respectively, along the climosequence (Chadwick et al., 2007), suggesting that our studied soils may reflect organic contributions from several thousands of years of soil development.
-Bulk soil carbon isotope values suggest that C4 pasture grasses, introduced over the last two hundred years, have been incorporated in the SOC in the top 40 cm of soil on these sites (Kelly et al., 1998a). - 20
+While we do not know the age of the sampled soil pheo a, radiocarbon dates of 4130 and 8030 yBP taken on soil organic carbon (SOC) deep within the soil profiles at other sites along the climosequence suggest that the pheo a compounds may exhibit a range of several thousand years over the depths of these profiles (Chadwick et al., 2007).
+Bulk soil carbon isotope values suggest that C4 pasture grasses, introduced over the last two hundred years, have been incorporated in the SOC in the top 40 cm of soil on these sites (Kelly et al., 1998a).

-Patterns of radiocarbon (Δ^{14} C) depletion of SOC in profile (Baisden et al., 2002; Townsend et al., 1995; Tonneijck et al., 2006; Trumbore, 2009) indicate that SOC age increases with soil depth.
-Departures from this trend have been explained by the introduction of modern material by plant roots (Baisden et al., 2002), but as chlorophyll a and pheo a are photosynthetic pigments, we expect that inputs to the soil originate exclusively as litter accumulated at the soil surface, and for age of the chlorophyll derivatives therefore to increase with depth.
+Patterns of radiocarbon (Δ^{14} C) depletion of SOC in profile (Baisden et al., 2002;Townsend et al., 1995;Tonneijck et al., 2006;Trumbore, 2009) indicate that SOC age increases with soil depth.
+Departures from this trend have been explained by the introduction of modern material by plant roots (Baisden et al., 2002), but as chl a and pheo a are photosynthetic pigments, we expect that inputs to the soil originate exclusively as litter accumulated at the soil surface, and for age of the chlorophyll derivatives to therefore increase with depth.
 Bioturbation and episodic leaching could be disruptive of space-for-time trends, but based on the pattern observed in bulk SOC Δ^{14} C, are unlikely to interfere with millennial scale patterns given appropriate vertical sampling distances.
 In fact, in aggrading profiles, bioturbation has been shown to contribute to the increase in SOC age with depth, by transporting SOC downward over short distances and migrating upwards as soil accumulates overhead (Tonneijck and Jongmans, 2008).